+Downsizer superannuation contribution, will it work for you?
 The government’s new opportunity for “downsizing” Australians to contribute some of the sale proceeds from their home into superannuation may appear to be a very attractive strategy for many individuals who wish to use equity in their home to boost their retirement savings.

-However, anyone considering this strategy should take into account the full range of consequences, including possible adverse implications for the individual’s Age Pension entitlement.
+Are the downsizer superannuation contributions for you?
+Anyone considering this strategy should take into account the full range of consequences, including possible adverse implications for the individual’s Age Pension entitlement.

 In an effort to reduce pressure on housing affordability, the government wants to encourage older Australians to sell their home in order to improve housing stock.
 To achieve this, the government has introduced a new opportunity for older Australians to contribute some of the proceeds from the sale of their home into superannuation.

 Under the new measure, which took effect in July 2018, individuals aged 65 years and over who sell their home may contribute capital proceeds from the sale of up to $300,000 per member as a “downsizer” superannuation contribution.